khornem/NagaRazer/README.md

 * command : name of the executable program
 * params : Optional parameter.
 Ordered list of all parameters passed to the program

+### Toggle action

+It changes button mappings to the next one in a round robin fashion.